-- Decisions about deceased donation should be based on the known wishes of the donor, so far as these can be discovered. - We would not oppose on ethical grounds a soft opt-out system, in which families had the opportunity (without pressure) of contributing their knowledge of the person's own views.
-We do, however, note some practical difficulties in implementation, and some doubts as to the impact of such a change. - It is important that loss of trust in the system is minimised, for example by ensuring that those seeking family views are not themselves subject to targets that might be seen as leading to pressure on families. - If an opt-out system is introduced in Wales this should be accompanied by robust research, both on the role of relatives in determining whether organs may be donated, and on the effect that the legislative change has had on the numbers of organs donated. - The possibility of donating material for research use should be routinely raised with the person's family when authorisation for the removal and use of organs or tissue is sought after death.
+- Decisions about deceased donation should be based on the known wishes of the donor, so far as these can be discovered. - We would not oppose on ethical grounds a 'soft opt-out' system, in which families had the opportunity (without pressure) of contributing their knowledge of the person's own views.
+We do, however, note some practical difficulties in implementation, and some doubts as to the impact of such a change. - It is important that loss of trust in the system is minimised, for example by ensuring that those seeking family views are not themselves subject to targets that might be seen as leading to pressure on families. - While we recognise that waiting for evidence from changes to the Welsh legislation will take some time to emerge, we recommend that any change to the system in Scotland should be accompanied by robust research, both on the role of relatives in determining whether organs may be donated, and on the effect that the legislative change has had on the numbers of organs donated. - The possibility of donating material for research use should be routinely raised with the person's family when authorisation for the removal and use of organs or tissue is sought after death.